 You’re Not a Guest, You’re the Product

 So when Facebook adjusts its algorithm, it’s not “betraying” you.
-It’s optimizing its core product—the allocation of user attention—to better serve its real customers—advertisers.
+It’s optimizing its core product—the allocation of user attention—to better serve its real customers: advertisers.

-Digital Colonialism Isn’t Metaphor
+Digital Colonialism Isn’t a Metaphor

 I later used a term to describe this state: digital colonialism.

-What’s the structural difference between a self-media creator who puts all content on Facebook and a farmer cultivating in a colony?
+What’s the structural difference between a self-media creator who puts all their content on Facebook and a farmer cultivating in a colony?

-Inescapable Dependence
+Inescapable Dependency

 Some say: “Then let’s just leave Facebook!”

 Fine, leave.
-Then where?
+Then where do you go?

 What to Do After Awakening

-So what then?
+So what now?
 Give up?
+Not give up—replan with clarity.

 Second, diversify risk.
-Don’t put all eggs in one platform basket.
+Don’t put all your eggs in one platform basket.
 If 80% of your traffic comes from Facebook, you’re handing 80% of your destiny to a variable you can’t control.

-Interdependence of Fortune and Misfortune
+Fortune and Misfortune Intertwined

 Back to that 2018 algorithm adjustment.